-The need for investing in agriculture is increasing due to a rising Kenyan population.
-However, Capital still remains as a problem when it comes to starting any business.
+The need for investing in agriculture is increasing due to the rising Kenyan population.
+However, Capital still remains a problem when it comes to starting any business.
 However, our farmers need to know that there are institutions out there that are ready to finance their agricultural businesses.

 Here are some of the financial Institutions that Provide Loans to Farmers in Kenya.